-More than 4000 member families in all fourteen counties have joined together to solve problems common to the agricultural community.
-While members join at the county level, a membership gives you access to all the benefits of the County Farm Bureau, the Vermont Farm Bureau and the American Farm Bureau Federation, the world's largest agricultural advocacy organization with over 6 million family members nation wide.
+More than 4000 member families throughout the fourteen counties have joined together to solve problems common to the agricultural community.
+While our members join at the county level, a membership gives them access to all the benefits of: their local county bureau, the Vermont Farm Bureau, and the American Farm Bureau Federation (the world's largest agricultural advocacy organization with over 6 million family members nation wide).

-Our 100 years of experience on issues relating to agriculture here in Vermont has made us widely considered the "Voice of Agriculture" in the Green Mountain state.
-This respect for the grassroots policy development process and emphasis on every members input have propelled Farm Bureau in to playing a critical block in shaping public policy locally and at the state and national levels.
+With over 100 years of experience on issues related to agriculture in Vermont, we are considered the "Voice of Agriculture" in the Green Mountain state.
+It is the continued respect for the grassroots policy development process and emphasis on every members input that makes the Farm Bureau an integral part of shaping public policy locally, statewide, and nationally.

 Our mission is to serve and advance Vermont agriculture.